Skip to content

 class Test_iam_password_policy_uppercase:

-# We include the Moto decorator
+# Apply the Moto decorator for AWS service mocking

 @mock_aws